 |x||-||x must be within the range of the values in the supplied array, but it does not need to be exactly equal to one of the values.
 If x is not found in the array, the array values are interpolated to calculate the percentage rank).(|

-Cells B1-B4 of the spreadsheet below show examples of the Excel Percentrank.Inc Function, used to calculate the relative position of different values within the array of values in cells A1-A9.
+In cells B1-B4 of the spreadsheet below, the Excel Percentrank.Inc Function is used to calculate the relative position of different values within the array of values in cells A1-A9.

 Note that, in cell B2 of the spreadsheet above, when calculating the percentrank for the value 7, the function interpolates one third of the way between the percentrank for 6.5 (=37.5%) and the percentrank for 8 (=50.0%).

-Further examples of the Excel Percentrank.Inc function can be found on the Microsoft Office website
+Further examples of the Excel Percentrank.Inc function are provided on the Microsoft Office website

 If you get an error from the Excel Percentrank.Inc function this is likely to be one of the following: